Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Experiments

 \subsection{Implementation details}

+For the CNN-based encoder (\algorithmref{alg:CNNlayernum} and \ref{alg:CNNlayerorder}), we employed a scheme that compresses the dimension as desired by combining two types of kernels, one with a kernel size of 5, a stride of 2, and a padding size of 2, and the other with a kernel size of 1 and a stride of 1 and no padding.

-For the CNN-based encoder (shown in Algorithm.~\ref{alg:CNNlayernum} and \ref{alg:CNNlayerorder}), we experiment on both 5x5 kernel size (with stride 2, pad 2) and 1x1 kernel size.
-For the Transformer-based encoder (Algorithm.~\ref{alg:Transformer}), we use two transformer layers for $\Enchi$ and four Performer~\cite{choromanski2020rethinking} layers for $\Encfl$, in which all layers in both $\Enchi$ and $\Encfl$ use 4 attention heads.
+For the Transformer-based encoder (\algorithmref{alg:Transformer}), we use four Transformer layers for $\Enchi$ and four Performer~\cite{choromanski2020rethinking} layers for $\Encfl$, in which all layers in both $\Enchi$ and $\Encfl$ use 4 attention heads.

 We use 2 Transformer layers with 4 heads and a hidden dimension of 128 for the $\mathtt{Classifier}$.
 As for the Transformer-based autoregressive model used for generation, we utilize 4 Transformer layers with 4 heads and a hidden dimension of 256.
-Additionally, we select a learning rate of 5e-4 (or 5e-5 for models that failed to train), with a batch size of 16, 32, 64 for reconstruction, prediction, and generation, respectively.
+The Adam optimizer \cite{kingma2014adam}, along with a learning rate of 5e-4 (or 5e-5 for models that failed to train), is employed for the optimization process.
+Additionally, we select different batch sizes of 16, 64, and 32 for reconstruction, prediction, and generation, respectively.
 Experiments are conducted with different random seed values, with three seeds for reconstruction and prediction, and two seeds for the generation.